japila-books/spark-structured-streaming-internals/docs/MetadataLog.md

 |===

 [[implementations]]
-NOTE: <<spark-sql-streaming-HDFSMetadataLog.md#, HDFSMetadataLog>> is the only direct implementation of the <<contract, MetadataLog Contract>> in Spark Structured Streaming.
+NOTE: [HDFSMetadataLog](HDFSMetadataLog.md) is the only direct implementation of the <<contract, MetadataLog Contract>> in Spark Structured Streaming.